Luca Naccarato, Advisor at SGS & Co, on the Evolving Future of Work

 If it really is sustainable, to be 10-20-25% more productive, I assume it’s something you are thinking about trying to keep going regardless of COVID.
 Is that true?

 Yeah, so here’s how we’re looking at it.
 We believe many of these positions will become permanent work at home.
 Some will become hybrid.
 And some will be in the office on a regular schedule, maybe two times a week, maybe three times with some consistency, in some cases, it will be random to go in the office as required.

 For example, one of the concerns we have is onboarding and training new staff, especially junior staff.
 You hire someone; you keep them at home.
 We believe a hybrid solution will be desired.
 In this particular case, intimate one on one training with proper COVID practices will I think will be the right solution.

 The other challenge is maintaining the company culture.
 It’s hard when everybody’s dispersed around the world, and large companies like and are proud of their cultures that they’ve created because they believe it gets them a competitive advantage.
 And so, then creating and maintaining relationships, one-on-one physical interactions are important to build trust and companionship.
 It’s part of those psychological aspects of human intervention and behavior.

 In terms of this evolving workforce, how are things changing?
-Do you think the different countries are thinking about this workforce changing in a different way, not just remotely, but also just fundamentally being able to tap, like you said, the crowds, or freelancers or remote or employees like kind of thinking about it more expansively.
+Do you think the different countries are thinking about this workforce changing in a different way, not just remotely, but also just fundamentally being able to tap, like you said, the crowds, or freelancers or remote or employees.
 Do you think in a global setting, are people thinking about things in a different way?